aeneas0410/qsm_vs_b0/README.md

 To further improve QSM guided B0 segmentation, we might need to further verify registration between QSM and B0 to better represent B0 features, especially around the DCN.

-The reviewers might point out that it would be better to use QSM images for more accurate segmentation although it requires a post-processing.
-Indeed, many other segmentation works use QSM images these days (A quick idea for the future work is to generate QSM like image from B0 image using a deep learning model to improve segmentation).
+Also, the reviewers might point out that it would be better to use QSM images for more accurate segmentation although it requires a post-processing.
+Indeed, many other segmentation works use QSM images these days.
+A quick idea for the future work is to generate QSM like image from B0 image using a deep learning model to improve segmentation.
+For now, please let us focus on improving the registration first.